Managing Alpine.js Lifecycle with Catalyst UI (No-Bundler ES6 Setup)

 });

-The page should now be fully interactive, with Catalyst UI markup enhanced by Alpine.js behavior.
+The page is now fully interactive, with the Catalyst UI markup driven by Alpine.js.

-The following sequence diagrams illustrate the difference between normal Alpine initialization and our deferred approach:
+These sequence diagrams show the difference between normal Alpine initialisation and the deferred approach.

-The key difference is timing: our deferred approach ensures components are loaded and registered before Alpine processes the DOM, preventing the binding failures that occur with normal Alpine auto-initialization.
+It all comes down to timing.
+The deferred approach loads and registers components before Alpine processes the DOM, which avoids the binding failures you get with normal Alpine auto-initialisation.

 Placement of scripts

-If performance allows, using static imports for all your component modules can simplify the process (the browser will fetch them in parallel and execute synchronously).
-Static imports in a module are resolved during the module’s evaluation phase, effectively blocking until they’re loaded.
-This means by the time your script calls Alpine.start()
+If performance allows, static imports for all your component modules keep things simple.
+The browser fetches them in parallel and runs them synchronously.
+Static imports resolve during the module’s evaluation phase, blocking until they are loaded, so by the time your script calls Alpine.start() every component is already in memory.

 Using Alpine’s global events